 down the sides.

-A group of large beleminites, the top one measures 4
+A group of larger beleminites, the top one measures 4